jomayo/jomayo.github.io/_posts/2018-08-11-title-of-second-post.md

 author: john mayo
 authorTwitter: https://twitter.com/jmayoquai
 gravatar:  https://gravatar.com/avatar/0a1ca7781578a0987c112f3950d32312?s=80
-postFooter: Additional information, and maybe a <a href="#">link or two</a>
+postFooter: Here I am on Instagram @<a href="https://www.instagram.com/jmayoquai/">jmayoquai</a>

 ---
  Hey there!
-I'm working through the Learn Enough series; this is my first crack at building a blog site from scratch.
-So far I've found both Learn Enough HTML and Learn Enough CSS/Layout to be excellent at filling in gaps of my knowledge.
-For the record I have no idea how it compares to a code academy; I am self taught w/tips of the hat to Lynda, Udemy, One Month and more.
-Maybe I shouldn't have completed the Rails tutorial first??? ( *finished before there was a such thing as the Learn Enough Courses).
-I look forward to their Ruby and Sinatra Courses. buuut next time I start something it won't be on a monday morning.....
-I keep missing details as I code; side effects courtesy of post weekend/a.m. caffeine deficiency. :-)
+Welcome to my first blog site courtesy the Learn Enough series.
+Learn Enough HTML and Learn Enough CSS/Layout have been excellent at breaking down step by step why-pros-do-it-this-way web development.

+ It might not be everything but it's everything I need for now (to absorb)Kinda wish I'd found them first!
+That said I have no idea how it compares to a code academy; I'm self taught w/tips of the hat to Lynda, Udemy, One Month etc. In hindsight I'm not sure how I managed to complete the Rails Tutorial first??? (finished before the Learn Enough Courses were established).

+  I can't wait until they roll out Learn Enough Ruby & Sinatra buuut I've slowly realized web development is an always-be-learning full-contact sport.
 <img class="pull-left" src="/images/mondays.PNG" alt="mondays" style= "height: 30em;">

-My goal is simple: complete the Learn Enough Series.
-I went through MH's Rails tutorial a couple years ago...and on the strength of that I look forward to  Learn Enough Ruby/Sinatra.
+ Sometimes it been  really difficult when I wasn't sure what to Google or where to Google.
+Whew!
+Good thing I like learning.
+Shout out to StackOverflow!
+Anyway I hope this Monday treats you well!
+Neophyte development tips are always welcome.

  Technical Sophistication, here I come!